DIY PR for B2B Technology Companies

 • Trends you notice in their field.
 Again (I can’t emphasize this enough), be genuine.
 If you’ve had conversations about a topic or noticed a trend that might interest the reporter, it’s worth reaching out to mention it, even if your business isn’t involved.
 For example, are all your entrepreneur friends suddenly talking about sleep hacking?
 Or aqua-puncture, the new underwater acupuncture that guarantees a boost in creativity and problem solving?
 Or a strategy for running meetings more efficiently?
 If it’s within a reporter’s area of interest, let them know!

-• Thoughts on a recent piece.
+• Thoughts on a recent piece by the reporter.
 Whether you like something, strongly disagree or have a wildly different perspective, genuine engagement helps build a rapport.

 Remember: these are just suggestions.
 If you have something of substance to say that’s likely to interest the reporter and it’s been about a month since your last email, reach out.